Bingo (folk song): Earlier forms

 I think it is —— by jingo.

-A similar transcription exists from 1840, as part of The Ingoldsby Legends, the transcribing of which is credited in part to a "Mr. Simpkinson from Bath."
-This version drops several of the repeated lines found in the 1785 version and the transcription uses more archaic spelling and the first lines read "A franklyn's dogge" rather than "The farmer's dog."
+A similar transcription exists from 1840, as part of The Ingoldsby Legends, the transcribing of which is credited in part to a "Mr. Simpkinson from Bath".
+This version drops several of the repeated lines found in the 1785 version and the transcription uses more archaic spelling and the first lines read "A franklyn's dogge" rather than "The farmer's dog".
 A version similar to the Ingoldsby one (with some spelling variations) was also noted from 1888.

 The presence of the song in the United States was noted by Robert M. Charlton in 1842.
 English folklorist Alice Bertha Gomme recorded eight forms in 1894.
 Highly-differing versions were recorded in Monton, Shropshire, Liphook and Wakefield, Staffordshire, Nottinghamshire, Cambridgeshire, Derbyshire and Enborne.
 All of these versions were associated with children's games, the rules differing by locality.
-Early versions of "Bingo" were also noted as adult drinking songs.
+Early versions of "Bingo" were also noted as adult drinking songs, as in a version where individual singers were expected to sing a letter from the spelling of the name, and were to take a drink if they failed to do so correctly.

 Variations on the lyrics refer to the dog variously as belonging to a miller or a shepherd, and/or named "Bango" or "Pinto".
 In some variants, variations on the following third stanza are added: